Get Started

 A process instance is a living execution

-A process instance is one run of your Scheme for one business entity (one document, one request, one ticket).
+A process instance is one run of your scheme for one business entity.

 A typical flow in an app looks like this:

-- CreateInstance — start a process for your entity.
+- Call CreateInstance — start a process for your entity (e.g., one document, one request, one ticket).

-- Execution — the process moves through the defined steps until it needs a command execution.
+- Wait for execution — the process moves through the defined steps until it needs a command execution.

-- GetAvailableCommands — ask the engine what actions this user/API can do right now.
+- Call GetAvailableCommands — ask the engine which commands this user or external service can execute right now.

-- ExecuteCommand — run the chosen command and move the process forward.
+- Call ExecuteCommand — run the chosen command and move the process forward. (e.g., submit, approve)

 Designing a workflow

-You can author a Scheme in code or XML, but the most approachable option is the embedded visual editor: Workflow Designer.
+You can create a scheme in code or XML, but the most approachable option is an embeddable visual editor: Workflow Designer.

 - If you live in frameworks, there are examples for React and Angular.